HMS Temeraire (1798): Battle of Trafalgar

-Temeraire duly received orders to join the Cadiz blockade, and having sailed to rendezvous with Collingwood, Harvey awaited Nelson's arrival.
-Nelson's flagship, the 100-gun HMS Victory, arrived off Cadiz on 28 September, and he took over command of the fleet from Collingwood.
+Temeraire duly received orders to join the Cádiz blockade, and having sailed to rendezvous with Collingwood, Harvey awaited Nelson's arrival.
+Nelson's flagship, the 100-gun HMS Victory, arrived off Cádiz on 28 September, and he took over command of the fleet from Collingwood.
 He spent the next few weeks forming his plan of attack in preparation for the expected sortie of the Franco-Spanish fleet, issuing it to his captains on 9 October in the form of a memorandum.
 The memorandum called for two divisions of ships to attack at right angles to the enemy line, severing its van from the centre and rear.
 A third advance squadron would be deployed as a reserve, with the ability to join one of the lines as the course of the battle dictated.
 Nelson placed the largest and most powerful ships at the heads of the lines, with Temeraire assigned to lead Nelson's own column into battle.
 The fleet patrolled a considerable distance from the Spanish coast to lure the combined fleet out, and the ships took the opportunity to exercise and prepare for the coming battle.
 For Temeraire this probably involved painting her sides in the Nelson Chequer design, to enable the British ships to tell friend from foe in the confusion of battle.

-The combined Franco-Spanish fleet left Cadiz and put to sea on 19 October 1805, and by 21 October was in sight of the British ships.
+The combined Franco-Spanish fleet left Cádiz and put to sea on 19 October 1805, and by 21 October was in sight of the British ships.
 Nelson formed up his lines and the British began to converge on their distant opponents.
 Contrary to his original instructions, Nelson took the lead of the weather column in Victory.
 Concerned for the commander-in-chief's safety in such an exposed position, Henry Blackwood, a long-standing friend of Nelson and commander of the frigate HMS Euryalus that day, suggested Nelson come aboard his ship to better observe and direct the battle.
 Nelson refused, so Blackwood instead tried to convince him to let Harvey come past him in the Temeraire, and so lead the column into battle.
 Nelson agreed to this, and signalled for Harvey to come past him.
 As Temeraire drew up towards Victory, Nelson decided that if he was standing aside to let another ship lead his line, so too should Collingwood, commanding the lee column of ships.
 He signalled Collingwood, aboard his flagship HMS Royal Sovereign, to let another ship come ahead of him, but Collingwood continued to surge ahead.
 Reconsidering his plan, Nelson is reported to have hailed Temeraire, as she came up alongside Victory, with the words "I'll thank you, Captain Harvey, to keep in your proper station, which is astern of the Victory."
 Nelson's instruction was followed up by a formal signal and Harvey dropped back reluctantly, but otherwise kept within one ship's length of Victory as she sailed up to the Franco-Spanish line.